Blue Eyed White and Himalayan Kittens

 By the Word of the Lord the heavens were made and all the host of them by the breath of His mouth.

 I hope you enjoy our website and thank you for visiting.
-If you have any questions, please don't hesitate to contact us.
-Our contact info is on the "Contact Us" page of this website.
+If you have any questions, please don't hesitate to contact me.
+813-295-4807, firstname.lastname@example.org.
+Visit my Facebook Page to see current, day to day, activity.
 Have a wonderful Day!

-Communication between us is necessary in order to experience a smooth and pleasant transaction.
-Contact me by text, phone call or email.
+Communication between us is appreciated as it makes for a smooth and pleasant transaction.

 If you are interested in reading how the process behind the scenes usually goes, I have a section on my website called "8 Weeks In the Life of Your Kitten" located on the Info Page which you will find located under the "More" button on the menu bar.

-I don’t allow the kittens to be touched by anyone outside my immediate family prior to sale.
-There are many contagious cat diseases and viruses out there!
-Please take some time to research these since you will be visiting your vet’s office and vet offices are one source of possible contagions.
+Because of the many contagious cat diseases and viruses around, I don’t allow the kittens to be touched by anyone outside my immediate family prior to sale.
+Please take some time to research these since you will be visiting your vet’s office and vet offices are a prime source of possible contagions.
 Even though your veterinarian’s office may seem super clean, be aware that, your vet’s office gets busy, sees sick cats, and hires regular people, who may or may not clean well at that given moment, and, here’s the kicker, it takes one drop of virulent to make your kitty sick.

 Our Deposit Policies

-Most of the time we require a $200 deposit to reserve a kitten.
-The deposit acts as a downpayment, so goes towards the purchase price of the kitten.
+Most of the time we require a $300-$400 deposit to reserve a specific kitten.
+The deposit acts as a down payment, so goes towards the purchase price of the kitten.
 The deposit is non-refundable.
 The deposit is transferable one time from one litter or kitten to a different litter or kitten as long as I am informed before the kitten you reserved is 5 weeks of age.